Total Drama Action: Plot

 Like Total Drama Island, the previous season of Total Drama, much of Total Drama Action chronicles the events of the eponymous fictional reality show.
 The Total Drama series itself is an "animated reality television series," which stars the cast and crew of the fictional series, parodying many aspects of reality television.
 After last season's winner forgoes their prize money of C$100,000 (US$73,129.00) for a challenge (open to all 22 of Total Drama Island's contestants) in which the winner would receive C$1,000,000 (US$731,485.00), the money was left in limbo after a situation resulted in a 14-way tie.

-As such, show host Chris McLean (voiced by Christian Potenza) had no choice but to commission a second season with all 14 tied contestants.
+Consequently, host Chris McLean (voiced by Christian Potenza) initiated a second season featuring all 14 contestants who tied.
 Two weeks after the aforementioned tie, the contestants who tied are told to arrive at an abandoned movie studio lot in Toronto, Ontario, where the new season, titled Total Drama Action, would take place.
 Due to its location, Chris told the contestants that the challenges would all be in the form of various movie genres.
-The accommodations of the contestants are handled by the underpaid Chef Hatchet (Clé Bennett), similar to how it was handled in the previous season.
+The accommodations of the contestants are handled by the underpaid Chef Hatchet (Clé Bennett), similar to how they were handled in the previous season.
 The outhouse, which was used as a confessional in Total Drama Island, has been replaced with a makeup trailer.

 After the quick elimination of two contestants, the couple Bridgette (Kristin Fairlie) and Geoff (Dan Petronijevic), a second challenge determined the team captains of the two competing teams: the Screaming Gaffers, headed by Gwen (Megan Fahlenbock), and the Killer Grips, headed by Trent (Scott McCord).
 From then on, challenges would alternate between "reward challenges" where winners would receive a special prize, and "elimination challenges" where the losing team would vote off one of its own in an elaborate "Gilded Chris Ceremony".

-The pattern of reducing the contestants down was briefly interrupted on two occasions: once when Izzy (Katie Crown) was reinstated following a voting irregularity where her alter-ego, "E-Scope", was voted off, and another time when Courtney (Emilie-Claire Barlow), a contestant who did not originally qualify for Total Drama Action, successfully sued the show and was added into the game.
-The players eliminated would make the "Walk of Shame" and into the "Lame-o-sine", where they leave the movie studio.
+The pattern of reducing the contestants down was briefly interrupted on two occasions: once when Izzy (Katie Crown) was reinstated following a voting irregularity where her alter-ego, "E-Scope", was voted off, and another time when Courtney (Emilie-Claire Barlow), a contestant who did not originally qualify for Total Drama Action, successfully sued the show and was added to the game.
+The players eliminated would make the "Walk of Shame" and to the "Lame-o-sine", where they leave the movie studio.

 Once seven contestants were left, the Screaming Gaffers and the Killer Grips were dissolved, and the challenges became more individual-oriented.
-Chris hired Owen as his ringer to sabotage the other contestants and to create drama.
+Chris hired Owen as his ringer to sabotage the other contestants and create drama.
 Eventually, two contestants were left standing: Duncan (Drew Nelson) and Beth (Sarah Gadon), with both contestants being considered official winners depending on the country of airing.